stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 Notes:

-* These layouts are copied from the code generated by the `jextract` tool earlier.
+* The memory layouts and constants are copied from the code generated by the `jextract` tool earlier.

 * The JOVE code generator will need to track the byte alignment of each structure and inject padding as required.